 - Talk to family and friends, or a therapist.
 Talking is another way to loosen your feelings and help overcome the negative ones.

-- Be Creative means personal expression of some kind.
+- Be Creative.
+Find a way to express yourself.
 Personal expression includes: color in a coloring book, bake, paint pictures, learn to cook, sing in a choir, or plant a garden.

 - Get out in nature.
 Just look at what's around you, get your feet planted on the ground.
 Experience the seasons.

-- Play with children means enjoy play and show the children in your life you have time and emotional space for them.
+- Play with children.
+Enjoy play and show the children in your life you have time and emotional space for them.

 - Cry over a sad or happy movie.
 Some people are so hurt by their experiences, it's hard to cry or laugh.
 Movies can help access those feelings, and the tears from relating to stories on the screen can bring some relief.